Active Network Management using Real Time Fault Level Results

 “This information is now being utilised by system planners for informing capital investment plans and for the planning of generator connection options….
 In turn this will lead to a dramatic reduction in the lead times for connection of low carbon generation in Fault Level constrained networks.”

 “The installation and operation of FLMs has provided greater understanding and granularity of existing Fault Levels in Birmingham.
-The information and data being collected has been integrated into WPD main business providing both real-time and historic Fault Level information.
+The information and data being collected has been integrated into NGED main business providing both real-time and historic Fault Level information.
 This information is now being utilised by system planners for informing capital investment plans and for the planning of generator connection options.
-The inclusion of Fault Level soft-intertrip within WPD’s alternative connections policy means that a standard system is in place for the connection of customers based on the real-time data of the FLM.
+The inclusion of Fault Level soft-intertrip within NGED’s alternative connections policy means that a standard system is in place for the connection of customers based on the real-time data of the FLM.

 This type of constrained connection would enable customers to connect without the need for major capital investment works.
 In turn this will lead to a dramatic reduction in the lead times for connection of low carbon generation in Fault Level constrained networks.
 The ability to allow greater penetration of Low Carbon Generation and CHP units within fault limit constrained networks will assist in securing long term sustainable and affordable electricity.